smahajan72/AI-project/README.md

 # Shreya Mahajan Projects

-This repository holds my technical projects, specifically in areas of Artificial Intelligence.
+This repository holds projects that showcase diverse applications of Artifical Intelligence.
+For each project, there is a "Project Description" file that describes the goals of the project.